Mycotoxins and Mold: One of the Biggest Root Triggers for Mast Cell Activation | Histamine Intolerance

 *Some links in this website are affiliate links, which means I may make a very small commission if you purchase through the link.
 It never costs you any more to purchase through the links, and I try to find the best deals I can.
 I only recommend products that I love and use personally or use in my practice.
 Any commissions help support the newsletter, website, and ongoing research so I can continue to offer you free tips, recipes, and info.
 Thank you for your support!

-References on Mold Toxins and How They Affect Mast Cell Activation and Histamine Intolerance
+References on Mold Toxins for those with Mast Cell Activation and Histamine Intolerance

 Bankova, L. G. et al. (2016).
 The leukotriene E4 receptor, GPR99 mediates mast cell-dependent mucosal responses to the mold allergen, alternaria alternata.
 Journal of Allergy and Clinical Immunology.
 137(2).